hfp/libxstream/samples/stencil/README.md

 ## Operator Paths

 The standard direct kernel applies one wide-reach operator (radius-4, 9-point) per dimension.
-The staged variants are independent compact runtime paths: they compile the same Ozaki-split BF16 x BF16 DPAS primitive with a smaller gather radius and rely on time evolution to build longer effective reach.
+The compact variants are independent runtime
+paths: they compile the same Ozaki-split BF16 x BF16 DPAS primitive with a smaller gather radius and rely on time evolution to build longer effective reach.

 Methods (selected via STENCIL_METHOD environment variable):

   0 = direct      K=1, r=4  standard high-order (default)
-  1 = staged-r1   K=4, r=1  compact tridiagonal runtime path
+  1 = compact-r1  K=4, r=1  compact tridiagonal runtime path
-  2 = staged-r2   K=2, r=2  compact pentadiagonal runtime path
+  2 = compact-r2  K=2, r=2  compact pentadiagonal runtime path
-  3 = staged-fit  K=4, r=1  placeholder for dispersion-fitted stages
+  3 = compact-fit K=4, r=1  placeholder for dispersion-fitted coefficients

-The "staged-fit" mode uses the free degrees of freedom in the K-factor coefficient product to match or exceed the dispersion quality of the standard 8th-order stencil at target frequencies, while retaining the memory savings of the cascade.
+The "compact-fit" mode uses the free degrees of freedom in the K-factor coefficient product to match or exceed the dispersion quality of the standard 8th-order stencil at target frequencies, while retaining the memory savings of the cascade.
 Coefficients are precomputed once at initialization for the grid's frequency content.

-The first staged path is implemented for the isotropic apply kernel in methods 1-3.
+The first compact path is implemented for the isotropic apply kernel in methods 1-3.
 TTI cross-terms still use the direct two-phase DPAS path.

 Environment variables controlling kernel specialization: